 - Ticket activity visible in HubSpot contact records

-- Custom field mappings with Operations Hub Starter or higher
+- Custom field mappings with Data Hub Starter or higher

 - CRM integrations give agents a 360-degree view of the customer's lifecycle and loyalty status, powering more personalized customer communications